 Once you reach 22% equity in the home, your lender will automatically remove PMI from your loan.

 - Credit score: In most cases, you’ll need a credit score of at least 620 to qualify for a conventional loan.

 - Debt-to-income ratio: Your debt-to-income ratio (DTI) is a percentage that represents how much of your monthly income goes to pay off debts.
 You can calculate your DTI by adding up the minimum monthly payments on all your debts (like student loans, auto loans and credit cards) and dividing it by your gross monthly income.
 For most conventional loans, your DTI must be 50% or lower.

 - Loan size: For a conforming conventional loan, your loan must fall within the loan limits set by Fannie Mae and Freddie Mac.
 The loan limit changes annually; 2019’s loan limit is $484,350.
+In 2020, the limit is raising to $510,400.
 There are exceptions, however.
-Alaska, Hawaii and high-cost areas of the country have higher loan limits, ranging up to $726,525.
+Alaska, Hawaii and high-cost areas of the country have higher loan limits, ranging up to $726,525 in 2019.
+Loan limits for Alaska, Hawaii and high-cost areas of the country will increase to $765,600 in 2020.
 To see loan limits for your area, visit the Federal Housing Finance Agency website.